Prof Linda Knight

 Dr Nancy Mauro-Flude

 Nancy is a performance artist represented by Bett Gallery, Tasmania.
-Nancy lectures in critical theory and 21st C mediums and leads the ‘Engineering Flora Fiction and Data Fauna‘ studio, at the College of Design and Social Context, RMIT University.
+Nancy lectures in critical theory and 21st-century media and leads the ‘Engineering Flora Fiction and Data Fauna‘ studio at the College of Design and Social Context, RMIT University.
 Founder of the Holistic Computing Network, Nancy is writing about chthonic feminist Internet cultures and the provenance of radio stars.

 Email me: nancy.flude@rmit.edu.au